ALBERTA HERDING DOG RESCUE ALBERTA HERDING DOG RESCUE

 It is more likely that we will get a dog that was found as a stray, was chasing livestock and in danger of being shot or would shut down when worked on livestock, was nipping the kids or smaller animals or chasing bicyclists/cars, is somewhat fearful of specific types of people, barked excessively or has resource guarding or separation or isolation anxiety issues or some other obsessive behaviour often left to manifest into a bigger problem that owners had difficulty dealing with.

-So before you fill out an adoption application, please be sure you are willing to work with the dog's known issues - those that are described in their history as well as any issues observed while in foster care.
+So before you fill out our fostering application, please be sure you are willing to work with the dog's known issues (those issues are listed on their website profiles) so we can help them find the perfect home.